Overview of a Convertible Note Subscription Agreement with Steps

 Guidance

-- a liquidity event (i.e., a change of control or listing): the note will be converted into ordinary shares right before the liquidity event; or
+- A liquidity event (i.e., a change of control or listing): the note will be converted into ordinary shares right before the liquidity event; or

-- if neither of the above happens, on the maturity date (i.e., the due date of the debt): the note will be converted into shares, typically ordinary shares.
+- If neither of the above happens, on the maturity date (i.e., the due date of the debt): the note will be converted into shares, typically ordinary shares.

-- a discount to the fully diluted price per share – compared with the price paid by investors in the qualified financing or the reference price for the liquidity event; and
+- A discount to the fully diluted price per share – compared with the price paid by investors in the qualified financing or the reference price for the liquidity event; and

-- a cap on the fully diluted price per share at which the conversion will occur.
-In the documentation you will find in the Zegal app, this cap is expressed as a cap to the post discount pre-money valuation at the conversion event.
+- A cap on the fully diluted price per share at which the conversion will occur.
+In the documentation you will find in the Zegal app, this cap is expressed as a cap to the post-discount pre-money valuation at the conversion event.

 Key terms explained